xtreme8000/BetterSpades/README.md

 Some of these might be already installed on your system.

-Follow the instructions on their project page, then place produced static libraries in `libs/`.
+Follow the instructions on their project page, then place the produced static libraries in `libs/`.
 Static libraries end with `.lib` on Windows and `.a` on Linux.

 ## Getting a few files